anushreewakode/TMobileStocksPuzzle/CodeReview.md

 3. Are there any code smells or problematic implementations?

-- Chart is not rendering on UI because wrong object is passed in `*ngIf="data"` for google-chart element.'data$' is of type observable , passing 'data$ | async' fixes the issue.Here async pipe subscribes to data$ observable to display the emitted values.
+- Chart is not rendering on UI because wrong object is passed in `*ngIf="data"` for google-chart element.Passing correct object i.e. 'chartData' fixes the issue.

 - Test cases are not working